-On initial recognition, all the financial assets and liabilities are recognized at its fair value plus or minus, in the case of a financial asset or financial liability not at fair value through profit or loss, transaction costs that are directly attributable to the acquisition or issue of the financial asset or financial liability except trade receivables which are recognized at transaction price.
+On initial recognition, all financial assets and liabilities are recognized initially at fair value, plus or minus, in the case of financial assets or financial liability not recorded at fair value through profit or loss (FVTPL), transaction costs that are attributable to the acquisition of the financial asset or financial liability.
+However, trade receivables that do not contain a significant financing component are measured at transaction price.